nsfilho/E12AIO3/README.md

 RES: <baseTopic>/action/e12aio3_<id>/scan, PAYLOAD: { ... json under development ... }
 ```

-### How to firmware?
+### How to build this firmware?

 This firmware was built in [ESP8266-RTOS IDF Like](https://docs.espressif.com/projects/esp8266-rtos-sdk/en/release-v3.3/index.html#).

 You can use a ESP8266 Programmer (and avoid to solder serial headers) or via serial (TX, RX, GND).
+Because you have OTA 🙏.

-If you have a FTDI / CP2104 or CH340 with DTR and CTS, the board is flash friendly (auto enter in programmer mode and restart after flash).
+If you have a FTDI / CP2104 or CH340 with DTR and CTS, the board is flash friendly (auto enter in programmer mode and restart after each step for flashing).

 ### How to configure default values from firmware?